nathanieljblack/mapreduce_examples/wordcount/README.md

 ![alt text](https://github.com/nathanieljblack/mapreduce_examples/blob/master/wordcount/figure_1.png "Top Words")

-That is my basic MapReduce explanation.
+That is the basic idea behind MapReduce.
 Let me know if you have questions or find issues.